-The Board acknowledges that Mr H. Price has been a long-serving Director of the Company with greater than nine years of service.
-The Board has formed the view that Mr H. Price has significant experience and still brings independent contribution to the Board processes, and that his tenure does not compromise his ability to be classified as an independent Director.
-Mr Price has advised that he will resign from the Board upon the appointment of the next non-executive Director to the Board.
+The Board acknowledges that Mr H. Price has been a long-serving Director of the Company with greater than ten years of service.
+As at 30 June 2018, the Board formed the view that Mr H. Price had significant experience and still brought an independent contribution to the Board processes, and that Mr H. Price's tenure did not compromise his ability to be classified as an independent Director.
+Mr Bill Price will retire from the Board prior to the Company's Annual General Meeting in October 2018.